sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

 Guests to guests communication is possible.

-I personally run a Pi-hole DNS server in a VM on my home network, and as a workaround I created a second NAT network interface, and the libvirt hosts resolves using the second IP.
+I personally run a Pi-hole DNS server in a VM on my home network, you have two possible workarounds

-## Conclusion
+### Second NAT NIC on the guest

+You create a second NAT network interface, and the libvirt hosts resolves through the NAT IP

 ```
                   +----------------------------------------------+